semaphoreP/codeastro/Day3/exampledoc/README.md

 5. Open `conf.py` in VScode or other editor.
 We'll need to uncomment the following lines in the "Path setup" section.
-This path tells sphinx where to find your python code files.
+This path tells sphinx where to find your python files.
 ```
 # import os
 # import sys